SNagaAbhilash/cloud-engineer-test.web.app/README.md

 b.Modify context.xml in Tomcat if you need to change the default settings

-c.edit the manager and host manager to deploy or host application
+c.edit the manager and host manager to deploy or host application(give permissions)